DarpanBeri/SIC-XE-Disassembler/README.md

 **Make Instructions:**

     make all:
-    	compiles the xbd file
+    	compiles the xed file

     make clear:
-    	deletes the xbd file
+    	deletes the xed file, the <filename>.sic file, and the <filename>.lis file

 **Running the Program:**